EngineAwesome/policies/refund/index.md

 * If you upgraded your account a few months ago to a higher plan and kept using it in general but you didn’t end up using the extra features, we’d consider applying a prorated credit towards future months.
 * If we had extended downtime (multiple hours in a day, or multiple days in a month) or you emailed customer service and it took multiple days to get back to you, we’d issue a partial credit to your account.

+## Monthly vs Annual subscriptions
+We may offer annual subscriptions for some of our products.
+Our annual subscriptions are less money then if you paid monthly over the same time frame.
+For example, we may charge $10 a month for a product which would be $120 a year.
+However, if you pay annually it would only cost $96, saving you 20%.
+In order to offer you this savings, we can not prorate refunds.
+So if you buy the annual plan and cancel in the eighth month, we will not refund you for the unused four months.

 ## Get in touch

 At the end of the day, nearly everything on the edges comes down to a case-by-case basis.
 [Send us a note](https://engineawesome.com/support/), tell us what's up, and we'll work with you to make sure you’re happy.